eshita19/kafka/README.md

        - `min.insync.replicas`: The leader will send an exception to Kafka producer if it does not get acknoowledgmenet from at least min.insync.replicas number of followers.
        - `retry-backoff-ms` and `delivery-timeout-ms`: In case of replication exception, every retry-backoff-ms, the producer will retry to send data to kafka.
 The producer will retry till `delivery-timeout-ms` and then fail record.
        - `max.in.flight.requests.per.connection`: how many producer requests can be sent in parallel.
+       - `enable.idempotence`: This will enable idempotent Producer.
+It means even if Producer sends a message multiple times to Kafka, due to acks message missed due to network error, Kafka handles it.
+Producer sends request id for each message.
+If the message with same request id is received by kafka, the message is not committed, but ack is sent to Producer, so that it stops retrying.
   - The messages will be in order within a partition.
 But across multiple partition order is not guranteed.
      - If the producer doesn't provider key for messages, data will be sent to brokers in round robin fashion.
      - If the producer send key with message, message will be sent to particular broker using key hashing.